28 Free things to do in Hilton Head, SC & Budget Tips

 Fort Howell is a historical fort dating back to the 1860s that is free and open to the public.

-The fort was initially built during the Civil War to protect the nearby waters after an attack.
+The fort was built during the Civil War to protect the nearby waters after an attack.

 Once the battle ended, enslaved people on Hilton Head Island were freed by Union soldiers.

-These were the first enslaved people freed during the Civil War, and they later went on to set up more forts and the town of Mitchelville.
+These were the first enslaved people freed during the Civil War, and they later set up more forts and the town of Mitchelville.

 Today, the fort is explored via a nature trail through the woods with occasional plaques and signs that educate visitors on the fort’s history.